ikkman/datasciencecoursera/Modules/Getting_Cleaning_Data/Assignments/Week_04/README.md

    |_ y_test.txt          Test labels set.

 ```

-*: Only the involved datasets had been illustrated from the extracted zip file
+### Script

+The script performs the next actions** in order to produce a tidy dataset.

+1. Load the data.
+2. Merges the training and the test sets into one single dataset.
+3. Extracts measurements relevant to mean and standard deviation for each measurement.
+4. Uses descriptive activity names to name the activities in the data set.
+5. Appropriately labels the data set with descriptive variable names.
+6. Creates an independent tidy dataset with the average of each variable based on activity-subject couple.

 The output of the R script is saved as a TXT file, called [tidy.txt](tidy.txt).

 More details about the data and the analysis could be found in the [code book](CODEBOOK.md).

+*  : Only the involved datasets had been illustrated from the extracted zip file
+** : Actions 4, 5 applied in reverse order.